awsdocs/amazon-mq-developer-guide/doc_source/amazon-mq-setting-up.md

 ## Next Steps<a name="next-steps-setting-up"></a>

 Now that you're prepared to work with Amazon MQ, get started by [creating a broker](amazon-mq-getting-started.md) and then [connecting a Java application](amazon-mq-connecting-application.md) to your broker\.

+You can also try the more advanced Amazon MQ [tutorials](amazon-mq-tutorials.md)\.

+For more information on configuring a network of brokers, see [Network of Brokers](network-of-brokers.md)\.